|

 Whereas being able to improve engine performance to 350-400% of its factory-fresh specifications seems equally ridiculous.
 Besides which, considering that tunings now actually have an overall increased effect (since each one's a flat 10% derived from the ship's base speed) you'll still get a good variety of speeds depending on whom the Rangom Number God or whomever controls tuning allotment favors and whom he spits upon.

-_________________ X3TC Naval Shuffle: My ships are fast; my shields are strong; and my guns are very, very large. |
+X3TC Naval Shuffle: My ships are fast; my shields are strong; and my guns are very, very large.

 F.A.B.